Ballia firing: Charges under NSA, Gangster Act will be slapped on accused, say police | Law-Order

 Ballia firing: Charges under NSA, Gangster Act will be slapped on accused, say police

+Those accused in the killing of a 46-year-old man at a meeting attended by senior administration and police officials here will be charged under the National Security Act and the Gangster Act, police said on Saturday, as the hunt continued for the local BJP leader who allegedly shot the man dead.
+Eight people have been named accused in the incident on Thursday.
+While police is on the lookout for six people, including local BJP leader Dhirendra Pratap Singh, two have been arrested.

+Police have also detained five others.
+Besides the eight accused, the FIR in the case mentions 20-25 unnamed accused.
 DIG (Azamgarh Range) Subhash Chandra Dubey has announced a cash reward of Rs 50,000 on information leading to the arrest of each of the accused.
-The police have so far arrested two people, including the brother of the BJP leader, and detained five others.

 Dubey said, "A cash reward of Rs 50,000 has been announced on each of the absconding accused.
 Action will also be initiated under the National Security Act (NSA) and the Gangster Act against the accused."
 Under the NSA, one can be detained without a charge for up to 12 months if the authorities are satisfied that the person is a threat to national security or law and order.
 Under Section 14 of the Gangsters Act, a district magistrate can order attachment of a property, whether movable or immovable, if there is reason to believe that it has been acquired by a gangster as commission for an offence triable under this law.